 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.77x vs 0.74x).

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - More compact: Is smaller (133x78mm vs 130x94mm) and will fit more readily into a bag.

 - Longer lasting: Gets more shots (330 versus 290) out of a single battery charge.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More heavily discounted: Has been around for much longer (launched in July 2015).

-If the count of individual advantages (bullet points above) is taken as a guide, the G95 emerges as the winner of the contest (8 : 6 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the G95 comes out slightly ahead of the GX8 (8 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic G95 and the Panasonic GX8 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.